S. W. R. D. Bandaranaike: Mahajana Eksath Peramuna and the 1956 elections

 In 1956, Kotelawala called for early elections.
 Bandaranaike responded by assembling a coalition with a group of small Marxist parties to form the Mahajana Eksath Peramuna (MEP) to contest the 1956 general elections.
 The MEP was a four-party coalition with a no-contest pact with the Lanka Sama Samaja Party and the Communist Party of Sri Lanka.
 Although he inherited his father's vast estate at the death of Sir Solomon in 1946, he was riddled with death duties.
 Short on funds for the election, Bandaranaike mortgaged his town house at Rosmead Place to the Bank of Ceylon for Rs 200,000; which he used for his campaign.

-Prime Minister
+Prime minister (1956 - 1959)

 The 1956 elections was a landslide victory for the MEP as it gained a two-thirds majority in parliament and Bandaranaike was invited by the Governor General to form a government as the fourth prime minister of Ceylon in April 1956.
 He formed his cabinet with a collection of senior members of the parties that made up the MEP and several independents.